alasconnect/habitat-resource/README.md

 # Habitat resource

-a Concourse resource for publishing Habitat artifacts.
+A Concourse resource for publishing Habitat artifacts.

 ## Source configuration

 * `origin`: _Required_ the package origin
 * `name`: _Required_ the package name
-* `version`: _Optional_ the package version
 * `auth_token`: _Optional_ the token to authenticate with the depot.
 Required when uploading packages.
 * `channel`: _Optional_ the channel to check defaults to 'unstable'.
+* `bldr_url`: _Optional_ the root url to the bldr instance.
+Defaults to `https://bldr.habitat.sh`

 ### Example